JamesGJ5/testing-practice/README.md

-Exercises uses to learn to test using Jest.
+Exercises used to learn to test using Jest.